 4. Final Report

 Grant recipients will be required to submit a final report outlining their research project, findings and a reflection on the grant program experience.
-An outline for the final report requirements will be provided.

 5. Grant Evaluation